o19s/agent_q/README.md

 Case o19s blog search (1139) scored 50.3904, which is below the threshold of 75
 ```

-If the Q Score for the case exceeds the threshold, then AgentQ will return 0, otherwise it returns 1, which signifies to your CI system that there was a failure.
+If the Q Score for the case meets the threshold, then AgentQ will return 0, otherwise it returns 1, which signifies to your CI system that there was a failure.

 ## How it Works